An axiomatic characterization of the Brownian map: Abstract

 The Brownian map is a random sphere-homeomorphic metric measure space obtained by ``gluing together'' the continuum trees described by the $x$ and $y$ coordinates of the Brownian snake.
 We present an alternative ``breadth-first'' construction of the Brownian map, which produces a surface from a certain decorated branching process.
 It is closely related to the peeling process, the hull process, and the Brownian cactus.

-Using these ideas, we prove that the Brownian map is the only random sphere-homeomorphic metric measure space with certain properties: namely, scale invariance and the conditional independence of the inside and outside of certain ``slices'' bounded by geodesics.
+Using these ideas, we prove that the Brownian map is the only random sphere-homeomorphic metric measure space with certain properties: namely, scale invariance and the conditional independence of the inside and outside of certain ``slices'' bounded by geodesics and metric ball boundaries.
 We also formulate a characterization in terms of the so-called L\'evy net produced by a metric exploration from one measure-typical point to another.
-This characterization is part of a program for proving the equivalence of the Brownian map and Liouville quantum gravity with parameter $\gamma= \sqrt{8/3}$.
+This characterization is part of a program for proving the equivalence of the Brownian map and the Liouville quantum gravity sphere with parameter $\gamma= \sqrt{8/3}$.